paulhayes/rpi-lights/README.md

 # Raspberry Pi Lights
-Control of NeoPixel like strip from web browser.
+Control of NeoPixel like strip from web browser and mobile app.

 ### Hardware